Criticism of Marxism: Historical determinism

 Marx's theory of history has been considered a variant of historical determinism linked to his reliance on dialectical materialism as an endogenous mechanism for social change.
 Marx wrote:

 At a certain stage of development, the material productive forces of society come into conflict with the existing relations of production or – this merely expresses the same thing in legal terms – with the property relations within the framework of which they have operated hitherto.
 From forms of development of the productive forces these relations turn into their fetters.
 Then begins an era of social revolution.
 The changes in the economic foundation lead sooner or later to the transformation of the whole immense superstructure.

 The concept of the dialectic first emerged from the dialogues of the ancient Greek philosophers, but it was revived by Georg Wilhelm Friedrich Hegel in the early 19th century as a conceptual framework for describing the often-opposing forces of historical evolution.
 Historical determinism has also been associated with scholars like Arnold Toynbee and Oswald Spengler, but in recent times this conceptual approach has fallen into disuse.

 Terry Eagleton writes that Marx's writings "should not be taken to mean that everything that has ever happened is a matter of class struggle.
 It means, rather, that class struggle is most fundamental to human history".

-Academic Peter Stillman believes Marx's status as a determinist is a "myth".
-Friedrich Engels himself warned about conceiving of Marx's ideas as deterministic, saying: "According to the materialist conception of history, the ultimately determining element in history is the production and reproduction of real life.
-Other than this neither Marx nor I have ever asserted.
-Hence if somebody twists this into saying that the economic element is the only determining one, he transforms that proposition into a meaningless, abstract, senseless phrase."
-On another occasion, Engels remarked that "younger people sometimes lay more stress on the economic side than is due to it".
-While historical materialism has been referred to as a materialist theory of history, Marx does not claim to have produced a master-key to history and that the materialist conception of history is not "an historico-philosophic theory of the marche generale, imposed by fate upon every people, whatever the historic circumstances in which it finds itself".
-In a letter to editor of the Russian newspaper Otetchestvennye Zapiskym (1877), he explains that his ideas are based upon a concrete study of the actual conditions in Europe.